flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 ### EOL criteria

-An application,on Flathub can be marked as End-of-Life under the following conditions:
+An application on Flathub can be marked as End-of-Life under the following conditions:

 1. **Upstream development has formally ceased**: This is valid when